Open day FAQs

 - Can I attend more than one subject talk?

 Yes.
 Our booking form will allow you to book places at more than one subject talk.
 You should plan to leave at least 20 minutes between talks to enable you to travel between venues.
 We also recommend allowing sufficient time in your day to take part in our central talks, tours and exhibitions.
+If you’re still deciding between subjects, you may also find it helpful to explore our faculty exhibitions and subject drop-ins, which are running as part of the day.

 - How do I get to Sheffield?